hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 // Specifies the necessary data to update a public DID. message ProtoUpdateDID {
-  bytes previous_operation_hash = 1; // The hash of the most recent operation that was used to create or update the DID. string id = 2; // @exclude TODO: To be redefined after we start using this operation. repeated UpdateDIDAction actions = 3; // The actual updates to perform on the DID.
+  bytes previous_event_hash = 1; // The hash of the most recent event that was used to create or update the DID. string id = 2; // @exclude TODO: To be redefined after we start using this event. repeated UpdateDIDAction actions = 3; // The actual updates to perform on the DID.
 }

 message ProtoDeactivateDID {
-  bytes previous_operation_hash = 1; // The hash of the most recent operation that was used to create or update the DID. string id = 2; // DID Suffix of the DID to be deactivated }
+  bytes previous_event_hash = 1; // The hash of the most recent event that was used to create or update the DID. string id = 2; // DID Suffix of the DID to be deactivated }